 Angola Travel Medical Insurance for International Travelers – FAQs

 Travel medical insurance is needed to cover the cost of treatment if you fall sick or are injured in any way while traveling in a foreign country.

 Do I need travel medical insurance for Angola?

-It is not legally mandatory to buy medical insurance before travelling to Angola.
+It is not legally mandatory to buy medical insurance before traveling to Angola.